kmsherbert/PlanetaryMotionLab/README.md

 1. Add in a new "planet" with $a=0, e=0$.
 (What should we name it?)

+   > Hint: All the planets will go into a *list*, which is defined inside of square brackets `[` `]`.
+   > Find the list where the Earth is defined, and add another item just like it inside the same brackets.

    > Your simulation should now look like this:

    ![Animation 1](figs/animation_1.png)